Project-Reload/Reload-Backend/README.md

 2) Open it, you should see a "moderators" section in the file.
 3) You have to get your discord id and replace discordId with it.
 4) You can set multiple moderators like this `["discordId","discordId2"]`.
+### How to setup multiple gameservers
+1) Go to Config/config.json in the directory you extracted Reload Backend into.
+2) Open it, you should see a "gameServerIP" section in the file.
+3) To add more gameservers you will have to do it like this `"gameServerIP": ["127.0.0.1:7777:playlist_defaultsolo:eu", "127.0.0.1:7777:playlist_defaultduo:eu"],`
+4) You have now added solos and duos to your matchmaking
 ## How to start Reload Backend
 1) Install [NodeJS](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/try/download/community).
 2) Download and Extract Reload Backend to a safe location.